Hawaiian Green Sea Turtles

-Facts about Green Sea Turtles
+Facts about Hawaiian Green Sea Turtles

-The size of honu varies, but most adults range from 3 to 4 feet in length, and usually weigh anywhere from 200 to 450 pounds.
-The longest sea turtle ever recorded was 5 feet long, and an astounding 871 pounds.
+The size of honu varies, but most adults range from 3 to 4 feet in length.
+They usually weigh anywhere from 200 to 450 pounds.
+The longest sea turtle ever recorded was 5 feet long and weighed an astounding 871 pounds.
 Honu can live up to 80 years.
 They begin mating around the ages of 25 to 30, continuing every two to three years in a cycle.

 Honu eat worms, crustaceans, insects and algae when young.
 When the honu grow beyond 10 inches or so in length, they become entirely herbivorous, eating only plants.
 If relaxed, honu may be able to stay under water for up to 5 hours before coming up for breath.